 Consistent with HUD’s Housing Counseling Rule (24 CFR 92.254(a)(3)), pre-purchasing counseling is required for all HOME assisted homebuyers, regardless of the manner in which the unit was assisted with HOME funds and regardless of if the homebuyer has been a homeowner in the past.
 Homebuyer Counseling must be provided by HUD certified counselors employed by HUD-approved Housing Counseling Agencies.

-Ideally, housing counseling should begin as early in the process as possible – before identifying a specific unit or applying for a first mortgage.
+Ideally, housing counseling should begin as early in the process as possible, preferably before identifying a specific unit or applying for a first mortgage.
 However, having identified a home, realtor, or lender prior to receiving counseling will not disqualify an applicant.